DIO: Refining Mutual Information and Causal Chain to Enhance Machine Abstract Reasoning Ability: Problem Description

 \subsection{Related work}

 Image reasoning models such as CoPINet\cite{CoPINet} and DCNet\cite{DCNet} primarily focus on learning differences and rules.
 Meanwhile, models like NCD\cite{NCD}, SAVIR-T\cite{SAVIR-T}, as well as neuro-symbolic systems (including PrAE, NVSA, ALANS\cite{PrAE,ALANS,NVSA}), have achieved promising results in both enhancing model interpretability and improving reasoning accuracy.
-RS-CNN and RS-TRAN\cite{RS} demonstrate exceptional capabilities in addressing problems related to RPM, while Triple-CFN\cite{Triple-CFN} stands out among numerous models by implicitly extracting and indexing information about concepts and reasoning units, effectively enhancing reasoning accuracy.
+RS-CNN and RS-TRAN\cite{RS} demonstrate exceptional capabilities in addressing problems related to RPM.